 Recently, the School has established a Double Degree programme with the Department of International Relations and European Studies of the Metropolitan University Prague (MUP).
 This programme allows a limited number of selected students to earn a Master’s Degree in International Relations and European Studies from MUP, in addition to the Master’s Degree in European and International Studies from the School of International Studies in Trento.
 This programme further enriches the wide range of opportunities to spend a period of study abroad through international exchange and Erasmus programmes.

 The School offers to a few selected students the opportunity to participate in the Integrated Programme in European Policy Studies (IPEPS), organized by the Center for European Policy Studies (CEPS) in Brussels.
-This programme includes a 8-week Masters' module in European policy studies in Brussels in the summer (equivalent to elective courses for 12 ECTS).
+This programme includes an 8-week Masters' module in European policy studies in Brussels in the summer (equivalent to elective courses for 12 ECTS).
 IPEPS is co-funded by the Erasmus+ programme, the CEPS and a few partner Universities in the EU (among which Unitn-SIS).
 This programme further enriches the wide range of opportunities to spend a period of study abroad through international exchange and Erasmus programmes.

 Throughout the two years of the programme, tutors provide students with further support and guidance if and when needed.

-Students intending to enrol on the first year of the MEIS must satisfy a number of academic and linguistic requirements.
+Students intending to enrol in the first year of the MEIS must satisfy a number of academic and linguistic requirements.
 Students must have some academic background in the core subjects of the programme, and a very good level (B2+) of the English language is required as well as basic knowledge of a second foreign language.
 For further details regarding entry requirements to the MEIS, please refer to the announcement for the selection procedure, posted on the SIS website available in January each year.

 Employment and Career Prospects

 The Master’s programme in European and International Studies prepares students for careers both in the public and the private sectors.
-Graduates will be qualified to: hold positions of responsibility within national and international institutions engaged in international affairs and private corporations operating in international markets; work for governmental and non-governmental organisations engaged in specific areas of international affairs (such as human rights, peacekeeping, protection of the environment, institution-building, etc); enter the diplomatic service.
+Graduates will be qualified to hold positions of responsibility within national and international institutions engaged in international affairs and private corporations operating in international markets; work for governmental and non-governmental organisations engaged in specific areas of international affairs (such as human rights, peacekeeping, protection of the environment, institution-building, etc); enter the diplomatic service.

 For those wishing to continue their studies, the Master’s programme provides a solid preparation for admission to international PhD programmes in International Studies and related subjects.
 Holding a Master’s degree from the School, however, does not provide preferential access to the PhD programme offered by the School.